kgrz/sinatra-fuzzy_layout/README.md

 `enable_layouts` `disable_layouts` directives, the layout gets enabled since the first check returns true.

+Typically, only one template is used in each route (duh!).
 This means that the regex checks happen only one in the best case and twice in the worst case and so should not affect performance by a large margin.
 However, if you are writing at webscale, you might want to skip this.